 Unmemorable... forgettable... what were we talking about?
 Oh yeah, sound.
 The opening and ending was bland crackers, which was a good thing cause after a couple episodes I could skip both.
 The voice acting was not bad and in fact the actors used for the animals were actually fun, with the only grating voice was the obvious girl voice for Natsuru.
 Why use the woman's voice for a teen boy is beyond me.
 Child, yes, teen, no.

 Through the grace of God I somehow managed not to strangle myself with my mouse cord while finishing this series.
 When you decide to rumage through a pile of the most over used romantic comedy and super powered girls stories in the existance of man, your probably not going to make something memorable, or lasting.
 In fact if this ends up even remembered well by the anime fan mob 5 years later I will be most surprised.

 Sadly, the creators will probably get the simple ratings they were going for.
 Which in it's own way makes me frown. =(

-This anime... some words that immediatly come to mind are horrible, terrible, and completely insubstantial in every way.
-The first episode (kind of) promised a story.
+This anime... some words that immediately come to mind are horrible, terrible, and completely insubstantial in every single way.
 At the start, it seems like it has possible potential with a goofy, gender-bending story.
 No spoilers, but it only goes downhill from that first episode.
 The story is dropped, the characters have no development or likeability, there is absolutely nothing good here, I cannot stress that point any more.
-Well, the animation isn't terrible, but that's like playing a video game for its graphics; you're missing out on what makes it an enjoyable experience.
-Once again, no spoilers, but episode 11 was the most infuriating episode of any anime i've ever seen.
+Well, the animation isn't terrible, but that's like playing a video game for its graphics; You're missing out on what makes it an enjoyable experience.
+Once again, no spoilers, but episode 11 was the most infuriating episode of any anime I've ever seen.
 And episode 12, the last episode?
-Let's bring up a completely random side story that gives no end to the "story".
+Let's bring up a completely random side story that gives no end to the main "story".